ClementVaugoyeau/ABAP-code/README.md

-# ABAP 7.40 Quick Reference
+# ABAP Code Quick Reference
 1 Define a range <br />
 2 Field symbol in a loop